 It served as the private chapel of Queen Bertha of Kent in the 6th century (before Augustine arrived from Rome).

 Along with Canterbury Cathedral and St. Augustine’s Abbey, this church is a UNESCO World Heritage Site.

 Just a short walk away from Canterbury Cathedral is the oldest school in all of England.

-Began by St. Augustine shortly after arriving to Canterbury, the school which now known as King’s School, was formerly run by the monks with the funding of Henry VIII (until the dissolution of Monasteries, leaving the school without the monks who at that time were teachers).
+Began by St. Augustine shortly after arriving at Canterbury, the school which is now known as King’s School was formerly run by the monks with the funding of Henry VIII (until the dissolution of Monasteries, leaving the school without the monks who at that time were teachers).